 The Group received the final instalment payment in 2021 and the aggregate sum of RMB1 billion has been received by 2021.
 The relocation was completed in 2021.
-Apart from the RMB1 billion cash consideration, the Group should also receive properties with a total gross floor area of approximately 30,000 m and at least 100 car-parks in exchange of the properties given up by the Group.
-Since the Group is unable to measure reliably the fair value of either the properties to be received or the properties given up, the properties to be received is measured at the carrying amount of the properties given up and recognised as other assets of approximately HK\$41,347,000 at 31 December 2022 (2021: approximately HK\$45,177,000).
+Apart from the RMB1 billion cash consideration, the Group should also receive properties with a total gross floor area of approximately 30,000 m2 and at least 100 car-parks in exchange of the properties given up by the Group.

+Since the Group is unable to measure reliably the fair value of either the properties to be received or the properties given up, the properties to be received is measured at the carrying amount of the properties given up and recognised as other assets of approximately HK\$40,760,000 at 31 December 2023 (2022: HK\$41,347,000).